 Increase heat to medium-high until it comes to a gentle boil.

 Add wine (if using), basil, oregano or Italian seasoning.

-Reduce heat to medium low and simmer, stirring occasionally, until sauce reduces and thickens; about 1 1/2 to 2 hours.
+Reduce heat to medium low and simmer, stirring occasionally, until sauce reduces and thickens, about one-and-a-half to two hours.

 For the best results, the sauce needs to slowly simmer and evaporate.